eruffaldi/matautodiff/README.md

 we cannot use symbolic toolbox verification, and we rely on the tprod function provided on file exchange and update in this github: https://github.com/eruffaldi/tprod.

+Second order: provide a way to order the output variables in H